arizvisa/ida-minsc/_sources/combinators.rst.txt

    Execute the provided ``callable`` against all of the elements in ``iterable`` returning a :py:class:`list` containing the transformed results.
-This is similar to :py:func:`map` function from Python 2.x.
+This is similar to :py:func:`map` function from Python 2.x, or using the :py:func:`map` function from Python 3.x and iterating through the result as a :py:class:`list`.

    :param callable: a callable python object that transforms its argument
    :type callable: `function`